browsepedia/drag-and-drop/projects/drag-and-drop/README.md

 1. `service.isDragging$`, which is an `Observable<boolean>` that indicates weather an element is being dragged.
 2. `service.data$` which is an `Observable<T>` where T is the data type of the value passed to the `[bpDrag]` directive on the element that is being dragged.

+#### State classes

+There are a few state classes that are automatically set on the `[bpDropzone]` element, depending on the state of the dragging mechanism.

+1. `.bp-dragging-over` is set on the container which you are currently dragging over and in which the placeholder is visible.
+2. `.bp-dragging-active` is set on all dropzones which are not disabled when an element is being dragged.